nandhi319/codebasics_ktr/README.md

 # codebasics_ktr

-This is used to analyze the tourism data
+This is used to analyze the tourism data of Telangana state from 2014-2023